SchizoDuckie/DuckieTV/EVENTS.md

  -  **favoritesservice:checkforupdates**({TVDB_ID: int})

     Notifies the favorites service that it needs to re-add the whole show based on the TVDB_ID

+    magnet:select:{{TVDB_ID}}**(infohash:string)

+    This event is fired by the TorrentDialog when a magnet uri is launched.
+It passes a torrent's unique 40 character hash so that it can be stored on the episode entity.
+The calendar and SeriesCtrl observe this event to handle persisting and triggering UI updates (like starting to watch if uTorrent is downloading this torrent by monitoring for torrent:update:{{infohash}})

  -  **mirrorresolver:status**

     A status update for the mirror resolver was published (used by SettingsCtrl to tap into verification steps)